 Perhaps anticipating a long conflict, in 1941, the Board of Trade introduced the CC41 label ( or ‘controlled commodity’ but generally referred to as “civilian clothing”).
 Any clothing bearing the CC41 logo was tax free and made primarily from cotton and wool.

-In 1942 the Incorporated Society of London Fashion Designers or Inc.Soc comprising some of Britain’s notable designers such as Edward Molyneux, Norman Hartnell, Hardy Amies, Victor Stiebel and Elspeth Champcommunal submitted thirty-two designs which were modelled by volunteering female war-workers.
-The previous year a promotional film shot in lavish colour by Jack Cardiff showcased many styles in cotton by these top designers.
+In 1942 the Incorporated Society of London Fashion Designers or Inc.Soc comprising some of Britain’s notable designers such as Edward Molyneux, Norman Hartnell, Hardy Amies, Victor Stiebel and Elspeth Champcommunal .
+They submitted thirty-two designs which were modeled by volunteering female war-workers.
+The previous year a promotional film shot in lavish color by Jack Cardiff showcased many styles in cotton by these top designers.

 From Coupons to Couture

-The designs received such praise in Vogue that soon women were snapping up the colourful dresses.
-Described by Vogue as “serenely perfect”, this shift to CC41 clothing restrictions was done with such style by Hartnell and Co, that they inadvertently introduced designer fashion to British high streets.
+The designs received such praise in Vogue that soon women were snapping up the colorful dresses.
+They were described by Vogue as “serenely perfect”.
+This shift to CC41 clothing restrictions was done with such style by Hartnell and Co, that they inadvertently introduced designer fashion to British high streets.

 Also it was thought that with Paris couture under constant threat of being moved to Berlin, this was London’s chance to become Europe’s new fashion capital.